rabirabirara/calculator-calculator/README.md

 ## How to use

 This project was built with cabal.
 On the off chance you have cabal installed, and it happens to work, use `cabal run` in the command line and follow the instructions.
+Else, search the build directories in `dist-newstyle` for the executable.

 ## How to input available moves?